 Owing to their impressive durability and rustic farmhouse appearance, post and rail fences are currently the most popular type of agricultural fencing in the UK.
 Postand rail is easy to install, providing a simple, cost-effective way of marking the boundaries to your land, and keeping unwanted visitors at bay.

 Our range includes a selection of styles and timbers, offering a subtler fencing option that doesn’t obscure your view of the surrounding landscape too much.
 This is the classic, traditional choice for many agricultural businesses, while it can be paired up with stock fencing or wire mesh to prevent livestock from escaping.

 Fences To Contain Livestock

-Standard stock fencing is made with galvanised wire and, as we’ve said, is often used alongside a sturdy post and rail fence to keep livestock contained.
-This is usually the go-to fencing for farmers all over the UK-- with many choosing to include barbed wire - while its sheer strength makes it a great option for all kinds of other agricultural businesses.
+Standard stock fencing is made with galvanised wire and is often used alongside a sturdy post and rail fence to keep livestock contained.
+This is usually the go-to fencing for farmers all over the UK, with many choosing to include barbed wire, while its sheer strength makes it a great option for all kinds of other agricultural businesses.

-Choosing the right gate ensures your farm doesn’t just stay safe at night, but also continues to operate as efficiently as possible.
-Of course, your choice of gate will depend largely on your specific requirements and the type of fencing you’ve opted for.
+The right gate provides security and efficient access to your land.
+Your choice will depend largely on your specific requirements and the type of fencing you’ve opted for.

-Alternatively, if you’re just looking to provide a gateway to your land, then field gates offer a convenient entrance which is also sturdy enough to protect your livestock.
-But, whatever your gate requirements, Trentwood Fencing provide a range of styles, sizes and materials suitable for every need.
+Alternatively, field gates offer a convenient entrance which is also sturdy enough to protect your livestock.
+Whatever your gate requirements, we can install a range of styles to suit your needs.